Skip to main content

 • emotional

-• “Telltale's version of the complex relationship Batman and the Joker have is nothing short of amazing and makes for some very tough and emotional choices that make you face the consequences of your actions.”
+• “Telltale's version of the complex relationship between Batman and the Joker is nothing short of amazing and makes for some very tough and emotional choices that force you to face the consequences of your actions.”

 • “I love the 2022 film's take on Batman, and I would love to see more emotional development of Bruce Wayne (aside from his parents and love interests) like that, if there was a third game following this one.”